Ready to turn prospects into buyers?

 Call to action example 4: Button design

-Your call to action button is not a place to be shy about your design choices.
-Your sales page design is vying for your customer’s attention over the online noise all around them.
+Your call to action button is not the place to be timid with your design choices.
+Your sales page design is competing for your customer’s attention amid the online noise.

-Be loud and proud and call on your customer to click.
+Be bold and audacious and urge your customer to click.

-The fresh, bright green against the blue-purple background can’t be missed, and it’s the right color to stand out without clashing.
+The vibrant green against the blue-purple backdrop is impossible to ignore, and it’s the perfect hue to stand out without clashing.

 Related: 5 Free Tools for Getting Your Brand Color Palette Right